kamal250/do-droplet-basics/docs/miscellaneous/index.md

 # To change extension from PNG to JPG in a directory
 find /directory/to/change -name "*.png" -exec bash -c 'mv "$1" "${1%.png}".jpg' - '{}' \;

+# To get the list of unit names from journalctl
+systemctl list-unit-files --all

+# To get the logs from journalctl of a specific service say for e.g. chrome.service
+journalctl -f | grep --line-buffered -v "chrome"

 ```